-hip dysplasia in dogs: signs and treatment
+hip dysplasia in dogs

 The old dog that needs help getting up.
 The young pup who runs with a bunny-hopping gait.
 Hind limb lameness.
 Hind limb muscle atrophy.
 Reluctance to climb stairs or hop into the car.